Title of Work and its Form: Penn & Teller, magic act/writers/producers, etc.

 As you can tell by the abrasive-to-some title, Bullshit pushes some away with its title and still others with the hosts’ strong stances on controversial issues.
 Some, for example, contend that there is proof that childhood vaccines have contributed to the recent rise in autism diagnoses.
 Penn & Teller point out very clearly that there is no science to support such a hypothesis and spend 28 minutes employing ethos, pathos and logos to dismantle the claim from all sides.
 Here’s the introduction to the episode:

 By all means, please buy the program on DVD or stream it.
-Even if you disagree with Penn & Teller on this point or any other, the two men (and their researchers and co-writers) create works that result in both light and heat.
+(I even heard a rumor that the episodes may be available on YouTube…) Even if you disagree with Penn & Teller on this point or any other, the two men (and their researchers and co-writers) create works that result in both light and heat.
 Great writing (and magic) should address our intellect AND our emotions.
 A great book teaches us something about the world AND makes us feel something real.

 Penn & Teller do a lot of dangerous tricks that you definitely shouldn’t try to recreate at home.
 As the duo notes, it can take YEARS for them to perfect a trick enough to perform it for a real audience.
 They spend a lot of time and money just PRACTICING and TRYING and HOPING that a trick will work out.
 If it doesn’t work out in the end, they abandon it.
 Is this a bad thing?
 Not necessarily; their infrequent failures teach them important lessons.